 Will you have to pay National Insurance Contributions?

-If you want to work in the UK you have to register for a National Insurance Number and immediately start paying National Insurance Contributions, which are calculated as a percentage of your gross pay.
-For more information please click on the link below:
+If you want to work in the UK, you have to register for a National Insurance Number and pay National Insurance Contributions.
+These are calculated as a percentage of your gross pay.
+For more information click on the link below:

 Whilst every effort has been made to ensure the accuracy of the information herein, Cardiff University can accept no responsibility for errors or omissions.